dartharnold/EDTS/README.md

 * `-n N`/`--num-jumps N`: the number of hops, excluding the start and end, to be visited.
 Default: the number of stations provided (i.e. visit all the hops)
 * `-p [SML]`/`--pad-size [SML]`: the pad size of the ship.
 Default: `M` (medium pad).
 * `-d N`/`--jump-decay N`: the jump range, in Ly, to lower the effective jump range by per hop.
 This allows modelling of picking up cargo at each hop along the route.
 Default: `0`
-* `-o`/`--ordered`: indicates that the provided stations are already in order; generally used either to provide informational output only, or in conjunction with `-r`.
+* `-o`/`--ordered`: indicates that the provided stations are already in order; generally used either to provide informational output only, or in conjunction with `-r`
+* `station ...` - additional stations to travel via

 Other optional arguments: